manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

-> "Coffees in a freezer for longer than 3 months tend to lose their seal.
+> *"Coffees in a freezer for longer than 3 months tend to lose their seal.
 The biggest indicator is that there is less resistance to the lid opening when the seal is compromised.
 Our freezers only go to -25C generally and are opened frequently hourly.
-I imagine that could affect the longevity of the seal"
+I imagine that could affect the longevity of the seal"*
 >
-> \-    Aaron Clark - 12/5/19
+> Aaron Clark - 12/5/2019
 >